RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 **Why?** Because if we want to make tech for everyone, then we need to include them in the progress.

 #### Talking about IoT & what is Decentralisation?

+> The Internet of things (IoT) is the inter-networking of physical devices … embedded with electronics, software, sensors, actuators, and network connectivity which enable these objects to collect and exchange data.
+ - Internet of things, https://en.wikipedia.org/w/index.php?title=Internet_of_things&oldid=781813467 (last visited May 23, 2017).

+ Makes sense to be, but would be difficult to explain to my grandma.
+How about...

+ > Small computers that talk to each other.
+- me